 To supposedly “help” teenagers maintain their chastity, the website of Jehovah’s Witnesses, jw.org, recently released a worksheet aimed toward teens called, “Strengthen Your Convictions: Virginity.”

 An actual worksheet where teenagers can write out their answers to incredibly dumbed-down scenarios and questions like, “Most young people who engage in premarital sex regret it afterward.
 Why do you think that is the case?” and, “Do you act on each impulse the instant that it wells up inside you?“

 The questions in this worksheet are bad enough; I suppose they’re meant to get teenagers thinking, but they’re so overly simplistic and leading that they don’t actually challenge the intellect, or ask for any type of actual thought.
 The question about “acting on impulses” is just Yes or No; it doesn’t talk about examples of what this means, why it’s good to resist certain impulses, the advantages of thinking before acting, and so on.

 Note the other question above; it says that most young people who engage in premarital sex regret it afterward, but then offers no studies to back up this point, no statements from experts to lend it any credibility.
 It just asserts this fact, which is a way of telling someone what to think.
 The idea is planted in a teen’s head that “most” premarital sex is regretful, and that’s that.

-This concept of treating grownup, adult women like little girls is so infuriating to me, a woman who works full-time, manages a home all on her own, and who once beat a man almost to death for putting his hands on her in a way he shouldn’t have, that I actually tossed out the entire box.
-If it weren’t for the fact that their mascara is the best I’ve ever tried, I would never buy anything from that brand again; that’s how disgusted I was with their presentation.
+This concept of treating grownup, adult women like little girls is so infuriating to me, a woman who works full-time, manages a home all on her own, and who runs a website like this, that I actually tossed out the entire box.
+If that company wasn’t going to show respect to me, I wasn’t going to have anything to do with their product.

 Please share via social media below.